lkingsford/EmuBay/Rules.md

 6. Place the number of matching colored cubes indicated on each charter on that charter.

 7. Place one cube for each of EBR, L&W and TMLC, and the tokens for each independent on the dividend tracker in its starting position.
-Its starting position will be the revenue for the tile its station is on.
+Start it at 3₤ on the revenue tracker.

 8. Place additional cubes in the spaces marked on the action table.